-Capital Assets & Long-Term Debt
+Other Capital Assets & Long-Term Debt

-The School has invested in capital assets in the form of the School's land, construction in progress, and fully depreciated machinery and equipment.
-More information regarding capital assets can be found in Note 4 to the financial statements.
+The School has invested in capital assets in the form of the School's land, construction in progress, and fully depreciated equipment.
+Depreciation expenses for capital assets are booked under the supporting services program of the School's operations.
+More information regarding capital assets may be found in Note 4 to the financial statements.